penghui-yang/AutoMAT/IdeationLayer/README_IdeationLayer.md

-# Alloy Recommendation System
+# AutoMAT Ideation Layer

-A comprehensive system for recommending titanium alloys based on user requirements using LLM-powered analysis of material handbooks.
+A comprehensive system for recommending alloys based on user requirements using LLM-powered analysis of material handbooks.

 ## Overview